Associate Teaching Professor

 PhD, Health Services & Outcomes Research, Johns Hopkins University Bloomberg School of Public Health; MPA, Health Policy & Management, New York University; BS, Community Development, Pennsylvania State University

-Dr. Darryl Brown serves as Assistant Teaching Professor and Director, Doctoral Programs, in the Department of Health Management and Policy in the Dornsife School of Public Health at Drexel University.
+Dr. Darryl Brown serves as Associate Teaching Professor and Director, Doctoral Programs, in the Department of Health Management and Policy in the Dornsife School of Public Health at Drexel University.
 He teaches courses in health economics, health care management, health care policy, health inequality, health outcomes research and principles of assessment.

 Dr. Brown is a reviewer for the Agency for Healthcare Research and Quality, National Institutes of Health and Centers for Disease Control and Prevention.
 He is also an editorial peer reviewer for Health Equity and the Journal of Racial and Health Disparities.

 Dr. Brown's health care research experience includes serving as health economist, co-investigator on community-based research projects with faculty colleagues in the Dornsife School of Public Health and Drexel College of Medicine.
 At the University of Pennsylvania Medical School, Dr. Brown directed cost-effectiveness studies in diabetes disease management and patient-provider communication.
 His professional experience also includes comparative effectiveness research in pharmaceutical outcomes for Genentech, Inc. and Galderma Laboratories.

 Dr. Brown has also held administrative positions at the New Jersey Department of Health, Center for Health Statistics and the Temple University Health System.